graphql-java-kickstart/graphql-java-servlet/README.md

 # Downloading

-You can download it from maven central:
+You can download releases from maven central:

 ```groovy
 repositories {